 - Yi Wang (MRI for cardiovascular, cancer & neurological diseases)

 ESP seeks current domestic undergraduate freshmen, sophomores, and juniors who are majoring in engineering, physical sciences, computational, or related fields.
-We strongly encourage students from disadvantaged and underprivileged backgrounds to apply.
+We strongly encourage students from groups historically underrepresented in science (disadvantaged, disabled, Black, Hispanic/LatinX, Native American) to apply.

 Eligible applicants must be authorized to work in the US.